ppy/osu-wiki/wiki/FAQ/en.md

 ## Common issues and questions

 ### General
-#### Where can I find and get the beatmaps?
+#### Where to find and get the beatmaps?
 _Detailed explanation of the beatmaps: [Beatmaps][Beatmaps wikilink]_

-You can find it from the main page under the name _[Beatmaps][Beatmaplist link]_.
-Just remember to log in to your osu! account beforehand or the server will treat you as a guest and will not let you to download beatmaps from the site.
+The main page, under the name _[Beatmaps][Beatmaplist link]_.
+Just remember to login to the website with an osu! account beforehand to allow download of beatmaps from the site.

 #### Can I disable Kiai Time?
 **No**, because unlike video, it is integrated to the game (as a part with the hit objects), thus cannot be disabled.

 #### The maps are too hard!
 Where can I find some easier maps?
 For osu! gamemode, Pokebis has compiled a set of beatmaps suitable for beginners to play.
-You can find them here: <https://osu.ppy.sh/forum/t/5456>
+It can be found here: <https://osu.ppy.sh/forum/t/5456>

 For osu!taiko gamemode, OnosakiHito has compiled a set of beatmaps for beginners to learn osu!taiko.
-You can find it here: <https://osu.ppy.sh/forum/t/175867>
+It can be found here: <https://osu.ppy.sh/forum/t/175867>

 For osu!catch gamemode, Kingkevin30 has compiled a nice list of osu!catch beatmaps and basic explanation about osu!catch.
-You can find it here: <https://osu.ppy.sh/forum/t/131067>
+It can be found here: <https://osu.ppy.sh/forum/t/131067>

 For osu!mania gamemode, Entozer has compiled a decent list sorted by relative player's difficulties.
-You can find it here: <https://osu.ppy.sh/forum/t/147552>
+It can be found here: <https://osu.ppy.sh/forum/t/147552>

-Also, [the ranked beatmap version of osu! tutorial][osu!tutorial rank] is good for practicing some of the possible mapping design you will come across.
+Also, [the ranked beatmap version of osu! tutorial][osu!tutorial rank] is good for practicing some of the possible mapping design.
 It is an excellent training map for newbies and experienced players.

-Alternatively, you can [sort the ranked beatmap list by difficulty][sort beatmaplist difficulty].
+Alternatively, the website's beatmap searchbar has a feature to [sort the ranked beatmap list by difficulty][sort beatmaplist difficulty].
 The easiest maps are at the top of the list.

 #### What does Level in my profile actually do?
 **Absolutely nothing**.
 There is no difference in any way when comparing a Level 100 player against a Level 1 player except the player's own skills and experience of the game mode in question.
 There is no handicap for the lower level nor is there an advantage for the higher level (except personal experience and hardware used).